Moonshallow5/Moonshallow5/README.md

 ##  🧑‍💻 About_Me

-I'm a recent Electronics and Computer Science Graduate at the University of Edinburgh, and I have a huge passion for Backend and Machine Learning.
+I'm a recent Electronics and Computer Science Graduate from University of Edinburgh, and I have a huge passion for Backend and Machine Learning.
 I'm trying to do as many full stack and Machine learning projects as possible :)

 All the repositories you see in this profile are built by me from the ground up.